 We have to work faster, be more creative, and advocate relentlessly if we are going to protect our public lands and leave our grandchildren the planet they deserve.”

 At the Campion Advocacy Fund, we work at the intersection of protecting America’s public lands and solving the climate crisis.
-We fight to protect culturally and ecologically important landscapes—landscapes that are owned by all Americans—and which are also critical to meeting the United States’ climate goals.
+We fight to protect culturally and ecologically important landscapes—landscapes that are owned by all Americans – that are also critical to addressing climate change.

-Advocating for America’s Land and Water to Counter the Climate Crisis
+Advocating for America’s Lands and Waters to Counter the Climate Crisis

 America’s public lands are an essential part of our nation’s answer to the climate crisis.
-Instead of contributing to our climate challenges–a quarter of our nation’s greenhouse gas emissions come from fossil fuels extracted from public lands–these vast areas can provide climate solutions.
+Instead of contributing to our climate challenges– with a quarter of our nation’s greenhouse gas emissions coming from fossil fuels extracted from public lands–these vast areas can provide meaningful climate solutions.
 Studies show that conserving and restoring our natural lands and waters can provide more than one-third of the solution needed to mitigate climate change and meet international climate goals.

 Elevating Indigenous Leadership